GRAINS-Corn, soybean futures hit multi-year highs on supply fears

 By Tom Polansek

-CHICAGO, May 7 (Reuters) - Global supply concerns pushed Chicago Board of Trade corn futures to their highest price since March 2013 on Friday, while soybeans climbed to their highest since 2012.
+CHICAGO, May 7 (Reuters) - Concerns that global crop supplies will remain lean pushed Chicago Board of Trade corn futures to their highest price since March 2013 on Friday, while soybean futures reached their highest since October 2012.

-Traders booked profits in corn following strong rallies, although supply risks and unfavorable crop weather in Brazil remained concerns for the markets.
+The markets surged before the weekend as traders braced for the potential of further rallies driven by tightening inventories and a monthly U.S. Department of Agriculture crop report due on Wednesday.

-"We're going into the weekend so what you have going on is some profit-taking," said Don Roose, president of Iowa-based brokerage U.S. Commodities.
+In its first estimates for 2021/22, the USDA is expected to predict U.S. soybean ending stocks will remain tight at 138 million bushels, according to a Reuters poll of analysts.
+They projected the agency will reduce its 2020/21 stocks estimate to 117 million bushels from 120 million.

-December corn CZ1 that represents the autumn harvest dropped 2-3/4 cents to $6.22-3/4, after setting a contract high of $6.38 earlier in the session.
+"The market's gone vertical this week," said Don Roose, president of Iowa-based broker U.S. Commodities.

-Nervous traders worry that robust demand for corn could keep stocks tight even after the next harvest.
+Wheat Wv1 jumped 8-1/2 cents to $7.61-3/4 per bushel at the CBOT and traded near an eight-year high reached last week.

-Chinese buyers bought 1.36 million tonnes of U.S. corn that will be shipped during the 2021/22 marketing year, which starts in September, according to the U.S. Department of Agriculture.
+The gains built on a sizzling rally that began last year as China accelerated imports of U.S. farm products.

-In Brazil, a rival supplier, weather forecasts continued to show little rain for the parched southern area in the coming two weeks.
-Dryness raises the threat of deteriorating yields for the country's upcoming second annual corn harvest.
+In their biggest purchase since January, Chinese importers bought 1.36 million tonnes of U.S. corn that will be shipped during the 2021/22 marketing year, which starts in September, according to USDA.

-"It's needed more than ever, but it's not forthcoming," said Michael Magdovitz, commodities analyst with Rabobank.
+In Brazil, a rival supplier, forecasts continued to show little rain for parched corn-growing areas.

-CBOT wheat Wv1 was down 1-1/4 cents at $7.52 a bushel, after earlier trading near last month's eight-year peak of $7.69-1/2.
-The corn rally is expected to shift more livestock feed demand toward wheat.
+"It's needed more than ever, but it's not forthcoming," Rabobank analyst Michael Magdovitz said.

-(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Rashmi Aich, Richard Pullin/Mark Heinrich and Steve Orlofsky)
+(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Andrea Ricci)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))